Jackson Pike Survival Guide to Franklin County Jail

 - Money –cash is fine.

-- When you arrive, you should bring the above items with you.
 They will check them over and give you a big paper bag with all your stuff.
 You can later swap out books when your visitors come, but you can only have a total of 6 books under your name at a given time.
-Money you brought will go into your account (minus 40 dollar 'reception fee') that you can use to buy items from the commissary.
+The money you brought will go into your account (minus 40 dollar 'reception fee') that you can use to buy items from the commissary.
 So if you show up with only 40 dollars, you will have 0 dollars on your account.
 It is reasonable to show up with about 100 dollars, and more can be added later by your family if needed.

-- The structure of the jail is set up into large dormitories, called pods or tanks, that can accommodate 25+ people.
-There may be less people, and you would be comfortable with about 10-14 at any given time.
+The structure of the jail is set up into large dormitories, called pods or tanks, that can accommodate 25+ people.
+There may be fewer people, and you would be comfortable with about 10-14 at any given time.
 There are about 14 steel bunks per tank.
 The tanks are divided into a sleeping side and a common room.
-The sleeping side with the beds also has a single-person shower with a curtain, and a sink and toilet behind a half-wall.
-The common room has a couple steel picnic tables, a TV behind Plexiglas, and two wall phones.
+The sleeping side with the beds also has a single-person shower with a curtain and a sink and toilet behind a half-wall.
+The common room has a couple of steel picnic tables, a TV behind Plexiglas, and two wall phones.

 Family visitation is about 20 minutes long, through a Plexiglas window.

 - Times are: 12-2 PM and 6-9:30 PM.

 - Last names: A-G are Sun/Thurs, H-O are Mon/Fri, and P-Z are Tues/Sat.